nsalmon3/nsalmon3/README.md

 - 👋 Hi, I’m @nsalmon3
 - 👀 I’m interested in Stochastic Processes and Machine Learning
-- 🌱 I’m currently working on a PhD in Mathematical Finance and Stochastic Processes
+- 🌱 I currently work at ExperienceIT as a Data Scientist
-- 📫 Reach me at nicholas.salmon@ndsu.edu